Pressure grows on Biden to ban U.S. imports of Russian oil

 "There are other producers in the world that could backfill for any Russian oil we don't import," Singh said on CNN.

-(Reporting by Timothy Gardner, additional reporting by Richard Cowan and Nichola Groom, Editing by Rosalba O'Brien)
+(Reporting by Timothy Gardner, additional reporting by Richard Cowan and Nichola Groom, Editing by Rosalba O'Brien and Stephen Coates)

 ((timothy.gardner@thomsonreuters.com; +1 202 380-8348 (Twitter @timogard); Reuters Messaging: timothy.gardner.thomsonreuters.com@reuters.net))